ycpcs/cs201-fall2017/assign/assign06.md

 Extra Credit
 -------------------

-For up to 25 points of extra credit, implement an additional color mapping that maps the existing iterCounts uniformly across the color spectrum.
-In other words, rather than distributing them based on their relative size, with larger iterCount entries being allocated a wider region of the color spectrum, allocate the same portion of the spectrum to each existing iterCount in the iterCountMap.
+For up to 25 points of extra credit, implement an additional color mapping scheme (**ExtraColorMappingColorChooser** class), that maps the **iterCounts** uniformly across the color spectrum.
+In other words, rather than distributing them based on their relative size, with larger **iterCount** entries being allocated a wider region of the color spectrum, allocate the same portion of the spectrum to each existing **iterCount** in the **iterCountMap**.
+Example: if there were 10 distinct **iterCounts** across 60 points to be rendered, then the iterCounts would be spaced 6 positions apart, centered at 3, 9, 15, etc...

-To get the full credit, you will also have to implement a full set of test cases for each new method that you create.
+To get the full extra credit, you will also have to implement a full set of JUnit test cases for each new method that you create.

 <b>Important</b>: Make sure that you have the original assignment fully working before taking on the extra credit portion.
+The extra credit mapping creates a separate color mapping selection when the rendering program first starts.

 Submitting
 ==========